 If you did provide goods or services in return (like the right to play in the band or tickets for concerts) the payment may not be deductible at all.
 If the payment is more than $75 and goods or services were provided, your organization is required to notify the donor/payors of the value of the goods or services so that they deduct only the amount paid above such value.
 (See Ready Reference Page: “Charities Must Set Value on ‘Quid Pro Quo’ Gifts”)

 Allowing donors to figure out their own receipts has caused charities a lot of problems over the years, particularly those charities receiving gifts of household goods and clothing.
 The situation became so bad that the IRS changed the rules for such gifts.
 (See Ready Reference Page: “Congress Passes Charitable Reforms, Approves Limited Giving Incentives”) It is not a good practice and I would recommend that you tell them what they need to know yourself (and what you are required to tell them if it is a “quid pro quo” payment).

 Still need more information on accepting gifts?
-Join us on March 19th for our webinar - Gift Acceptance Policies That Work: Protecting Donors and Your Nonprofit
+See our webinar - Gift Acceptance Policies and Agreements in the COVID 19 Era